modernize-use-designated-initializers

 which could easily become an issue when i and j are swapped in the declaration of S.

 Even when compiling in a language version older than C++20, depending on your compiler, designated initializers are potentially supported.
-Therefore, the check is not restricted to C++20 and newer versions.
+Therefore, the check is by default restricted to C99/C++20 and above.
 Check out the options -Wc99-designator to get support for mixed designators in initializer list in C and -Wc++20-designator for support of designated initializers in older C++ language modes.

 Options